 If you work hard enough, you’ll get there, I used to say to myself.
 I felt it was unattainable for so long, but before I knew it, there I was.

 For the past few years, I’ve been writing and researching my espionage novel, The Ragnarok Vaults.
-To think that during the process of writing it, I’ve bought a house, got married, had a son and unbelievably, quit smoking cigarettes.
+To think that during the process of writing it, I’ve bought a house, got married, had two sons and a daughter and unbelievably, quit smoking cigarettes.

 With that project in the final editing stages, I keep myself busy by writing a collection of short stories, essays and magazine articles.